Jadamso/Rbooks/docs/02-BasicStats.md

 ## Types

-The two most common data types are
+The two basic types of data are *cardinal* and *factor* data.
+We can further distinguish between whether cardinal data are discrete or continuous.
+We can also further distinguish between whether factor data are ordered or not

 * *cardinal*: the difference between elements always mean the same thing.
-E.g., 2-1=3-2.
+    * discrete: E.g., 2-1=3-2.
+    * continuous: E.g., 2.11-1.4444=3.11-2.4444
 * *factor*: the difference between elements does not always mean the same thing.
-E.g., First place - Second place = ??.
+    * ordered: E.g., First place - Second place ??
+Second place - Third place.

-We can further distinguish between whether cardinal data are discrete or continuous (i.e., whether an arbitrary number of decimal points are allowed.)
-We can also further distinguish between whether factor data are ordered or not (i.e., whether the labels {"A", "B", and "C"} correspond to any meaningful order like {first, second, and third}.)
+    * unordered (categorical): E.g., A - B ????

 ``` r